joakim/entofu/README.md

 Each unassigned code point will be [displayed](https://www.unicode.org/faq/unsup_char.html) as a _missing glyph_ – that is, a [tofu](https://en.wiktionary.org/wiki/tofu#English:_undisplayable_character) – which differs by system and [font](https://learn.microsoft.com/en-us/typography/opentype/spec/recom#glyph-0-the-notdef-glyph). [^4]

-Unlike many base encodings, the encoded text doesn't contain characters that have special meaning in coding languages and protocols.
+Unlike many base encodings, the encoded text doesn't contain characters that have special meaning in code and protocols.
 And unlike the related [Base122](#inspiration), it doesn't contain characters that make keyboard navigation, selection and copy/paste difficult.
 Tofus are unproblematic.

 That said, tofus aren't exactly typable.
 And they're only vaguely readable if the code points are displayed, like in Firefox.
 Otherwise, it's all tofu.